CrystalVulpine/forum/README.md

 ## Setup

 This app runs on python3.
-In addition, flask, flask-markdown, bcrypt, and sqlalchemy must be installed.
-Running it is simple, just set `PYTHONPATH` to the root repo directory and run `python3 forum/__main__.py`.
+In addition, flask, Flask-Markdown, bcrypt, and flask_sqlalchemy must be installed.
+Running it is simple, just set `PYTHONPATH` to the root repo directory (where the README file is, not the .py files) and run `python3 forum/__main__.py`.
 You should then be able to access the home page from your web browser with http://127.0.0.1:5000.